ryno57/PGP/README.md

 As of **August 30, 2025**, I’m actively working on **Build 3.2**.
 This version focuses on polishing the core experience and laying visual foundations.

-### Build 3.2 Goals:
+### Build 3.x Goals:
 -  Restyling all UI elements and menus (again)
 -  Visual overhaul of the Garage Map *(currently just a white floor and a blue cube)*
+-  Tweaking some graphics

 ---

 ##  Stay tuned

 I’ll be updating this repo regularly as I learn and build.
-Thanks for checking out my project — and feel free to follow along or drop feedback!
+Thanks for checking out my project and feel free to follow along or drop feedback!